dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 **Additional setup:** The `user` field in your [Spark connection profile](spark-profile) (which is usually optional) is required for running Python models.
 In the current implementation, this should be your email login to your Databricks workspace (`yourname@company.com`).

 **Note:** Python models will be created and run as notebooks in your Databricks workspace.
-The notebook will be created within the personal workspace of the `user` running dbt, and named after the model it is executing. dbt will update the notebooks on subsequent runs of the same model, but it will not delete it—so you can use the notebook for quicker interactive development.
-Just remember to update the code in your dbt model, based on your in-notebook iteration, before the next `dbt run`.
+The notebook will be created within the personal workspace of the `user` running dbt, and named after the model it is executing. dbt will update the notebooks on subsequent runs of the same model, but it will not delete it.
+We're thinking of this as a feature, rather than a bug, on the platforms where we can make it available.
+The big idea:
+  1. Scaffold a simple version of the model and `dbt run` it, which will create a notebook in Databricks
+  2. Open the notebook in Databricks, iteratively develop or fine-tune your transformation code
+  3. Copy your changes back into your dbt `.py` model
+  4. Call `dbt run` again, repeat as needed

 **Installing packages:** We recommend configuring packages on the interactive cluster which you will be using to run your Python models.